theunicornguild/PopoTheWorkerDocs/03_create_task/02_javascript_2_organize_the_code_into_components.md

 }
 ```

-and add the import `import Task from "./Task";` Then in the `Task` component, change the render to:
+and add the import `import Task from "./Task";`. `this.props.tasks` is how we can access the array of tasks we're passing to this component from `App`.
+Then in the `Task` component, change the render to:

 ```jsx
 render() {